-Over exposure to the sun is the main cause of premature aging in skin and is known as photoaging.
-The sun’s UV rays are primarily responsible as they cause both direct and indirect damage to cellular DNA.
+Over exposure to the sun is the main cause of premature aging in skin which is known as photoaging.
+The sun’s UVA rays are primarily responsible, but high-energy visible (HEVIS) light can also cause the oxidative stress that damages cellular DNA.
 As a result, skin starts to form wrinkles, sag and develop pigmentation issues before its time.
 Ensuring skin is properly protected year-round, and using superior sun care products, can help to prevent photoaging.

 What is photoaging?

 Photoaging is premature skin aging caused by over exposure to the sun’s rays.

 When skin ages prematurely it develops signs of aging faster than one would expect.
 Research shows that up to 90% of all symptoms of premature skin aging are caused by UV